This tutorial covers the following topics:

 You need to replace those values with your actual database, database username and password for it.
 The hostname should be replaced with localhost.
 Then save the file and your WordPress site should be up and running from your new hosting account!

 If the domain name used by the WordPress is changed on the new server, then additional reconfiguration is required.
-You can check this tutorial how to do that.
+You can check this article how to do that.

 Transfer WordPress from wordpress.com

 To transfer your blog from WordPress.com to a stand-alone WordPress installation on your hosting account can be done with just a few clicks.
 To move your site, first login to your WordPress blog at wordpress.com and go to the Tools menu.
 There you will see two sections - Guided Transfer and Export.
 Click the Start Export button under the Export section.